 In the Christian Bible, there’s a story about a rich young man who, one day, approached Jesus, wanting the inside track to the Kingdom.
 Jesus responds by reciting a bunch of commandments to follow, and when the young man says he already does all those things, Jesus tells him that he has one more thing to do: go sell his stuff and give it to the poor.
 The man was rich; he couldn’t do it.
 It’s in this context where Jesus introduces that timeless sticky idea we’ve all heard about a camel trying to squeeze through a needle’s eye, in reference to how difficult it will be for the wealthy to actually find his Kingdom.

-If you grew up in church, you’ve probably heard this story a million times (I know I have).
+If you grew up in the Christian world of “church,” you’ve probably heard this story a million times (I know I have).
 And outside of painting a pretty cool picture in my head — “As hard as that big ‘ol camel tries to suck in his camel-fat, he can never fit!
 Haha!” — I never take too much away from it, honestly.

 But today, Greg turned me into the rich young man.